econ-ylee/econ-ylee.github.io/_pages/spi.md

 ## Student testimonials on the project

 * ``The Student Price Index has allowed me the opportunity to have hands on experience working with large data sets in a non-controlled environment like the classroom.
 This project has reinforced and built upon critical skills developed in the Economic Department courses.'' - S. Apostolides
 * ``The SPI project has helped develop my ability to think critically and collaborate effectively with my peers.
-Through this, I have been able to apply theoretical concepts I have learned to real-world applications and better my understanding of economic research.'' - Caden McNair
+Through this, I have been able to apply theoretical concepts I have learned to real-world applications and better my understanding of economic research.'' - C. McNair
-* ``
-As an economics student, the SPI gave me the chance to engage in academic research from an early stage.
+* ``As an economics student, the SPI gave me the chance to engage in academic research from an early stage.
 Starting as a presenter and price collector, my involvement boosted my confidence as a researcher and allowed me to see real-world applications of economics.
 This experience sparked a passion for research, leading me to pursue a master's degree, a future Ph.D., and a career in academia.
-As the youngest in my master's cohort, the SPI project has helped me thrive in academic discussions and provided a sense of belonging and accomplishment that continues to shape my work.'` - L. Hashimura
+As the youngest in my master's cohort, the SPI project has helped me thrive in academic discussions and provided a sense of belonging and accomplishment that continues to shape my work.'' - L. Hashimura

 ## Contributors (as of Fall 2024)